-Evacuation drills may incorporate scenarios associated with exiting a lockdown, sheltering in place, regional hazards, reunification, and weather, but are not limited by these criteria.
+Other than the required fire drill at our residential areas, other evacuation drills may incorporate scenarios associated with exiting a lockdown, sheltering in place, regional hazards, reunification, and weather, but are not limited by these criteria or combinations.

 This type of drill should test evacuation procedures not usually addressed during fire drills.